Blaine By The Sea

 A ride on the MV Plover Foot Passenger Ferry at the Blaine Marina is a popular tourist and local attraction.
 The Plover is Washington’s oldest foot passenger ferry, operating from Memorial Day to Labor Day weekend.

-The Plover is an 11-ton, 32-foot, 17-passenger foot ferry that sails between Blaine Harbor Marina, Gate 2 to Semiahmoo Wharf dock behind Semiahmoo Resort.
+The Plover is an 11-ton, 32-foot, 17-passenger foot ferry that sails for a one-way excursion cruise leaving Blaine Harbor Marina (Gate 2) and sailing around Semiahmoo Bay and Drayton Habor.
 The vessel is owned and operated by the City of Blaine, Washington.

 The much-awaited return of the Plover holds great significance for Blaine’s tourism industry and the community.
 The ferry, built in 1944 and crafted from cedar and fir, has long been a beloved attraction, offering visitors and residents alike the opportunity to experience the beauty of Drayton Harbor through its short yet scenic route.